stackql/stackql-deploy/README.rst

 .. note::
-   The SQL files use special **anchors** to indicate operations such as create, update, delete for resources, and preflight or post-deployment checks for queries.
+   The SQL files use special **anchors** to indicate operations such as create, update, delete for resources, and exists or post-deployment checks for queries.
 For detailed explanations of these anchors, refer to the `Resource SQL Anchors`_ and `Query SQL Anchors`_ sections.

 **Resource SQL (resources/monitor_resource_group.iql):**